Edith Denes

 Although Edith had many years of horrific experiences, she was never filled with hate or bitterness, only sadness for what was lost.
 She thanks G-d for her survival she feels that even in the darkest and saddest times “If there is life there is hope.
 We must always hope for a better future”.

 Edith is happy to live in Connecticut near her family to be part of their lives and thankful to many days spent with them, especially during Jewish holidays and celebrations.
+She has 3 children, 9 grandchildren and 5 great grandchildren.

-Edith shares her story of survival and thankful for new stories to tell as she lives life, always hopeful as a Mom, Gramma and Bubbie.
+Edith shares her story of survival and is thankful for new stories to tell as she lives life, always hopeful as a Mom, Gramma and Bubbie.